christianhaitian/rk3566_core_builds/shell-scripts/undervolt/README.md

 If booting fails, just revert the `FDT` line to the previous `/rk3566-OC.dtb` text to restore the stock cpu voltages.

+To create the dtbo overlay file using the supplied dts source files from within ArkOS: \
+`dtc -@ -I dts -O dtb -o yourchoiceofname.dtbo undervolt.(low or medium or high).dts`

 Thanks to sydarn and the rest of the ROCKNIX team for the research on this.

 Reference: https://github.com/ROCKNIX/distribution/tree/dev/packages/kernel/device-tree-overlays/sources